dgelessus/python-rsrcfork/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Added a ``--sort`` command line option to output resources sorted by type and ID, instead of using the order stored in the file.
+* Added a ``--group`` command line option to group resources in list format by type (the default), ID, or with no grouping.
 * Added a ``dump-text`` output format to the command line tool.
 This format is identical to ``dump``, but instead of a hex dump, it outputs the resource data as text.
 The data is decoded as MacRoman and classic Mac newlines (``\r``) are translated.
 This is useful for examining resources that contain mostly plain text.
 * Changed ``--format=dump`` output to match ``hexdump -C``'s format - spacing has been adjusted, and multiple subsequent identical lines are collapsed into a single ``*``.